naoufalHdr1/alx-backend-user-data/0x03-user_authentication_service/README.md

     - `InvalidRequestError` for invalid query arguments.

 The script should demonstrate successful user retrieval, handle cases where no user is found, and handle invalid query arguments gracefully.

+### Task 3: Update user

+Create the `update_user` method in the `DB` class to:

+- Accept a `user_id` (integer) and arbitrary keyword arguments.
+- Use `find_user_by` to locate the user and update their attributes.
+- Commit the changes to the database.
+- Raise a `ValueError` if an invalid attribute is passed.

+The script should demonstrate successful user updates and raise an error for invalid attributes.